fcenesiz/internal-external-storage/ReadMe.md

 also internal cache storage is same
 - to access cache file, need to use ``getCacheDir()`` method
 - Limited for ``1 MB``

+## external-storage

+Files are saved on device's external storage such as SD Card

+The saved files can be private or public
+- ``getExternalFileDir()``
+  - Private Files, deleted when the app is uninstalled
+  - Files belong to your own app but technically user and other apps have access to it

+- ``getExternalStoragePublicDirectory()``
+  - Public Files, not deleted on uninstallation of the app
+  - Files can be used by your app, other apps and the user.

+Not always available for use
+- if user removes the SD Card the files become inaccessible
+- if SD Card is mounted as USD storage the files are out of reach

+Always check for its availability before using external storage

+- to access cache file, need to use ``getExternalCacheDir()`` method